WebView-CG/charter/charter.md

 ## Goals

-The WebViews Community Group aims to reduce the issues arising from the use of software components (typically refered as `WebView`s) that are used to render Web technology-based content outside of a Web browser.
+The WebViews Community Group aims to reduce the issues arising from the use of software components (typically referred as `WebView`s) that are used to render Web technology-based content outside of a Web browser.

 ## Scope of Work